-With shoppers looking to avoid spending time in stores, grocery delivery and curbside pickup are on the rise.
-However, the prices you see online don’t always match what you’ll see in the grocery aisle, with some stores marking up their online prices.
+With shoppers looking for convenience, grocery delivery and curbside pickup are on the rise.
+However, the prices you see online don’t always match what you’ll see in the grocery aisle, with some stores marking up their online prices, making your food haul more expensive.
 Let’s take a look at the grocery stores that won’t charge more online.

 Don’t forget to download the official KCL app for more news and deals.

 Keep an eye out for inflated online grocery shopping prices.